MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/characterization.md

 This obfuscation of the quantum state from the user is reflected in the fact that Q# does not expose or even define what a state *is* to quantum programs.
 Q# approaches quantum characterization by treating operations and states as black-box; this approach shares much in common with the experimental practice of quantum characterization, verification and validation (QCVV).

-Characterization is distinct from many of the other libraries discussed previously.
+Characterization is distinct from many of the other standard libraries.
 The aim here is less to learn classical information about the system, rather than to perform a unitary transformation on a state vector.
 These libraries must therefore blend both classical and quantum information processing.